Renal pelvis urothelial carcinoma

 Loading Stack -

 0 images remaining

-DIAGNOSIS: Non-invasive low grade papillary urothelial carcinoma, a rising from renal pelvis.
+DIAGNOSIS: Non-invasive papillary urothelial carcinoma, high grade.